Energy and the Environment: Design and Innovation (2020-2021)

-This Bass Connections project team aims to identify, design and prototype new energy technologies, systems or approaches.
-Recent focus areas include island grid resilience and emergency backup power, a folding electric skateboard, alternative refrigeration, the potential of incorporating green building concepts into college dorms, alternative use cases for flywheel energy storage and renewable microgrids in South Africa.
-Other previous projects have included a strategy proposal for encouraging growth in the hydrogen economy, a human-powered bicycle to filter urban water systems, electric and solar-powered vehicles, a biogas-powered generator and a green emergency power system.
+This project involves identifying, designing and prototyping new energy technologies, systems or approaches.
+Previous teams have focused on island grid resilience and emergency backup power, a folding electric skateboard, alternative refrigeration, the potential of incorporating green building concepts into college dorms, alternative use cases for flywheel energy storage and renewable microgrids in South Africa.
+Other projects have included a strategy proposal for encouraging growth in the hydrogen economy, a human-powered bicycle to filter urban water systems, electric and solar-powered vehicles, a biogas-powered generator and a green emergency power system.

-Subteams will address the trade-offs among technological design choices, environmental impacts, economic viability and other issues related to use.
-The goal of the project is to produce a useful prototype and evaluate its environmental benefits and viability.
+Sub-teams will address the tradeoffs among technological design choices, environmental impacts, economic viability and other issues related to use.
+The goal is to produce a useful prototype and evaluate its environmental benefits and viability.
 Projects will be selected and defined during the fall semester and completed during the spring semester.

-While some subteams may concentrate on building a physical prototype, alternatives that include statistical analysis, mathematical modeling or computer simulation are also possible.
+While some sub-teams may concentrate on building a physical prototype, alternatives outputs are possible, including statistical analysis, mathematical modeling or computer simulation.
 Ideas for projects will come from students, with input from faculty, companies, organizations or competitions.

 Prototypes (physical or conceptual) and accompanying evaluation of environmental and social benefits, target market and basic business plan; presentation of results in the form of poster session as well as class presentations and final report

-- Fall 2019: Select and define projects; form subteams
+- Fall 2020: Select and define projects; form sub-teams

 - Emily Klein, Nicholas School of the Environment-Earth and Ocean Sciences